jan-ferdinand/zudoku/index.md

 Mallory is not a great Sudoku puzzler, and she does not know the solution.
 However, she thinks that using **zudoku**, she can trick Victor into believing that she knows the solution.

-Even though Mallory was not able to find the Sudoku's correct solution, she did prepare three “fake solutions”.
+Even though Mallory was not able to find the Sudoku's correct solution, she did prepare three “fake solutions.”
-These fakes are crafted in an attempt to fool Victor with **zudoku**.
+These fakes are crafted in an attempt to fool Victor.

 In Mallory's first fake, every digit appears exactly once per row, and also exactly once per column, but the boxes are all wrong.